Birthmarks, Freckles, and Port Stains Overview

 The Lumenis ResurFX is a laser which can be used for pigmentation problems, including brown birthmarks.
 It is a non-ablative laser which gently reduces pigmentation, leading to a smoother and more even skin tone.
 The ResurFX requires only one pass for full results, reducing the amount of time a session takes and protecting the patient’s skin.
 This laser is very gentle and effective and requires no downtime.

-Other treatments offered at our center include the following:
+Other treatments offered at our center in San Diego include the following:

 “I had such an awesome experience for my first visit and I am referring everyone I know to this office.
 From the super friendly staff to the state of the art procedures, they are the cream of the crop.”- Dinah M.